-- Security surveillance enhancements have been, and continually being, implemented in the high-rise sites. - Increased site lighting has been installed at many of the sites. - All door entry hardware, including keys with restricted (HACC only) keyway, has been installed at all sites with the exception of those being scheduled to be demolished (Burch Village and Lakeside Terrace) and one high-rise (Skelton Place) which is being replaced as needed.
+- Security surveillance enhancements have been, and continually being, implemented in the high-rise sites. - Increased site lighting has been installed at many of the sites. - All door entry hardware, including keys with restricted (HACC only) keyway, has been installed at all Public Housing sites (with the exception of Skelton Place).